apache/cloudstack/ui/CONTRIBUTING.md

 These instructions assume you have a GitHub.com account, so if you don't have one you will have to create one.
 Your proposed code changes will be published to your own fork of the Primate project and you will submit a Pull Request for your changes to be added.

+Please refer to project [docs](docs) for reference on standard way of component configuration, development, usage, extension and testing.

 *Lets get started!!!*

 ### Bug fixes